 As Software testers, we keep performing testing activities in various phases of a project.
-When it comes to testing our own skills, we may not end up choosing an appropriate approach.
+When it comes to testing our skills, we may not end up choosing an appropriate approach.
 I am talking about how the interview rounds go and how to face them.

 How to prepare a good CV?

-By the term ‘Good’ I mean a CV that describes best about your skills, your expertise, your strengths etc. It’s better not to use a same CV for different types of job profiles.
+By the term ‘Good’ I mean a CV that describes best about your skills, your expertise, your strengths, etc. It’s better not to use the same CV for different types of job profiles.
 Making slight changes will help to get a call.

-Preparation before the job interview:
+Preparation before the Job Interview:

 The interviewer will mostly stick to questions around the given job profile and what you have mentioned in your CV.
 Make sure you can answer questions confidently which are based on your CV.
-It depends on how the discussion goes between the candidate and the interviewer, which leads to discussion in other areas.
+It depends on how the discussion goes between the candidate and the interviewer, which leads to a discussion in other areas.

-Appear confidently at the time of interview:
+Appear confidently at the time of Interview:

 In most cases, the interview starts with a brief up about the candidate.
-One can answer to this question by following a sequence like starting with your Name, what qualifications do you posses, how you started your career as a software tester, etc.
+One can answer this question by following a sequence like starting with your name, what qualifications do you possess, how you started your career as a software tester, etc.

 Do not talk anything negative about any person especially about developers/programmers.
 If you do so, then it shows that you are not mature enough.
-Now a days in most of the interviews, scenarios are cited rather than direct question and answer.
-If the scenario is new to you, take few seconds to think on it and then answer.
+Nowadays in most of the interviews, scenarios are cited rather than direct questions and answers.
+If the scenario is new to you, take a few seconds to think about it and then answer.
 Do not hurry up things.

-For any question if you are not sure about the correct answer, just make an attempt.
+For any question, if you are not sure about the correct answer, just attempt.
 Do not just give up.
 You can also talk about things that you explored in free time or with your interest.
 This shows that you take initiative and are a continuous learner as well.

 As many of us must have experienced that the interviewers keep asking about the processes that you have followed or are familiar with.
 One does not need to worry if they have never followed any processes.
 Following the processes is up to the company and a tester cannot do much regarding that.

 In such a case, it becomes very important to answer the questions very carefully.
 It may sound illogical when a person from non-QA background interviews a tester but remember it will be a very good experience as you will get to know how testing is perceived by others.

 Over to You:

-What’s your experience about software testing interviews?
+What’s your experience with Software Testing interviews?
 If you want to share some do’s and don’ts please make comments below so that other testers can get benefit from your experience.
-And finally ‘all the best’ for your testing career!